 The productivity of both processes is controlled by the casting speed, so higher speeds are always sought.
-However, the casting speed cannot be increased arbitrarily for several reasons.^[1] First, the resulting increase in depth of the liquid pool and surface temperature of the strand prolongs the solidification process and increases the cooling requirements.
+However, the casting speed cannot be increased arbitrarily for several reasons^[1].
+Firstly, the resulting increase in depth of the liquid pool and surface temperature of the strand prolongs the solidification process and increases the cooling requirements.
 In extreme cases, the structurally weak solid shell may rupture, leading to a "breakout" of liquid metal below the mold, or to excessive bulging if containment is exceeded for larger sections.
-Second, higher casting speeds often lead to cracks, caused by the higher thermal stresses.
-The practical range of operating speeds depends on alloy composition and product geometry.
-For steel slabs, the casting speed increases with decreasing thickness from 0.01 ms-1 (for 300-mm blooms) to over 0.08 ms-1 (for 50-mm thin slabs).
-Owing to cracking difficulties during startup, aluminum alloy ingots and billets are cast at much lower speeds, increasing from ~ 0.00075 to $0.001 \text{ ms}^{-1(2)}$ to steady speeds ranging from 0.001 to 0.003 ms^{-1[3]}.
+Secondly, higher casting speeds often lead to cracks, caused by the higher thermal stresses.
+The practical range of operating speeds at which the casting may be performed is therefore limited and varies with alloy composition and product geometry.
+For steel slabs, the casting speed increases with decreasing thickness from 0.01 ms-1 (for 300 mm blooms) to 0.08 ms-1 (for 50 mm thin slabs).
+Owing to cracking difficulties during startup, aluminum alloy ingots are cast at much lower speeds, increasing from ~0.00075-0.001 ms^{-1[2]} to steady speeds ranging from 0.001-0.003 ms^{-1[3]}.